Is Checkpoint Therapeutics, Inc. (CKPT) a Keeper?

-Checkpoint Therapeutics, Inc. (NASDAQ:CKPT) went up by 24.64% from its latest closing price compared to the recent 1-year high of $3.20.
-The company’s stock price has collected 20.17% of gains in the last five trading sessions.
-Press Release reported on 09/10/20 that Checkpoint Therapeutics to Participate in Three September 2020 Virtual Investor Conferences
+Checkpoint Therapeutics, Inc. (NASDAQ:CKPT) went up by 8.44% from its latest closing price compared to the recent 1-year high of $4.32.
+The company’s stock price has collected 71.66% of gains in the last five trading sessions.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.